Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

 using these orbitals are inexact and can be used only qualitatively.
 An exact first order density matrix can be computed but this is more time-consuming.
 It is controlled by the keyword :kword:`DENSity`.
-Use this keyword to compute properties like dipole moments, etc. The most secure accurate way to do that is. however, to use finite field perturbation theory (FFPT).
+Use this keyword to compute properties like dipole moments, etc. The most secure accurate way to do that is, however, to use finite field perturbation theory (FFPT).

 .. index::